ghislainfourny/jsound-for-yaml/README.md

 ### Predefined types

-JSound also has predefined types: "atomic" contains all atomic values (it can be seen as the union of all of atomic types). "object" contains all objects, "array" contains all arrays and "value" contains any JSON values: atomic, object or array.
+JSound for YAML also has predefined types: "atomic" contains all atomic values (it can be seen as the union of all of atomic types). "object" contains all objects, "array" contains all arrays and "value" contains any YAML values: atomic, object or array.

 ## Annotation

-JSound 2.0 also supports annotation.
+JSound for YAML 2.0 also supports annotation.
 Annotation means that an input instance is taken, and a TYSON instance is output.
 TYSON is simply JSON with type annotations.

 For example, let us consider the following schema: